Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 #### 10.2.1 Software <a name="software"></a>
 - Github - Used as version control and as a way for us to organize all our work.
-- Maya & Blender - Used to create 3D Models.
+- Blender - Used to create 3D Models.
 - Unity - Used as a game engine for the entire process.

 #### 10.2.2 Hardware <a name="hardware"></a>